etherpixie/data_science_for_cyber_security/README.md

 <H2>CREDIT CARD FRAUD WITH RANDOM FOREST</H2>
 The script is a demonstration of using a random forest classifier to detect credit card fraud, and comparing the performance of the model when trained on imbalanced data versus oversampled data.

-The evaluation metrics used are F1 score, recall, accuracy, and precision, which are calculated using the functions from the scikit-learn library as previously explained.
+The evaluation metrics used are F1 score, recall, accuracy, and precision, which are calculated using the functions from the scikit-learn library.

 The original data used for training the model has an imbalanced distribution, where the majority of the transactions are non-fraudulent.
 This can lead to a biased model, as it may have a high accuracy in predicting the majority class, but a low recall in detecting fraudulent transactions.